Airbus sells 153 planes in October

-PARIS Nov 7 Airbus sold 153 aircraft in October, bringing gross orders for the first 10 months of the year to 1,265 jets, the European planemaker said on Thursday.
+PARIS Airbus EAD.PA sold 153 aircraft in October, bringing gross orders for the first 10 months of the year to 1,265 jets, the European planemaker said on Thursday.

 But Airbus continued to show a blank scorecard for sales of the A380 superjumbo in October, while deliveries of the world's largest aircraft so far this year reached 18 against a full-year target of 25.